FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt5.md

 +++
 title = "SQLite Parser Pt.
 5"
-date = 2020-10-12
+date = 2022-11-01
 draft = true
 tags = ["sqlite", "parsing", "decoding", "streaming"] [extra] snippet = "Pages, Pages, Pages"
 +++

-This is the third in a series of posts describing the process of building a SQLite file parser.
+This is the fifth in a series of posts describing the process of building a SQLite file parser.
 If you missed the last part you can find it [here](./sqlite_parser_pt4.md).

 Now that we've gotten the header fully parsed, we can now start parsing the rest of the file.
-As covered in previous posts, we covered that the files is broken into pages and each page being a fixed size.
+As covered in previous posts, the file is broken into pages and each page being a fixed size.
 Looking at the output of our last run back in [part 3](./sqlite_parser_pt_3.md), we see the following.

 ```sh
 DatabaseHeader {